SSWConsulting/SSW.Website/README.md

 - 1 Make sure you have `CREATE_LEAD_ENDPOINT` environment variable in your `.env` - [Follow steps to setup](https://github.com/SSWConsulting/SSW.Website/wiki/Accessing-the-Third%E2%80%90Party-APIs-Locally)

-- 2 Run `yarn playwright test --ui` in your terminal and make sure your local instance is running in the background.
+- 2 Run `npx playwright test --ui` in your terminal and make sure your local instance is running in the background.

 ## Pull Requests